-I found a bit of specific research on ADHD and nicotine.
-For example, there was this from 1996: Nicotine effects on adults with attention-deficit/hyperactivity disorder.
+Going back to 1996, I found a bit of specific research on ADHD and nicotine: Nicotine effects on adults with attention-deficit/hyperactivity disorder.

 “Several lines of evidence,” it began, “suggest that nicotine may be useful in treating the symptoms of Attention-Deficit/Hyperactivity Disorder (ADHD).”

-By the mid-2000s, though, interest was picking up.
-Excerpted here is a 2008 Reuters article (“ADHD tied to more severe nicotine dependence”) reporting on a study from prominent ADHD researcher Tim Wilens, MD:
+By the mid-2000s, interest was picking up.
+Excerpted below is a 2008 Reuters article (“ADHD tied to more severe nicotine dependence”).
+It reports on a study from prominent ADHD researcher Tim Wilens, MD: